lbliii/emdash/content/statement.md

 Months can go by without meaningful improvements, all-the-while you're losing next-level prospects and having to eat the cost of heavy-handed implementations that could have otherwise been self-serviced.

-The cost of neglecting a knowledge strategy is far higher than hiring an expert early on. **Knowledge is one of your products**.
+The price of neglecting a knowledge strategy is far higher than hiring an expert early on. **Knowledge is one of your products**.
 The sooner you realize that, the more competitive your product suite will become.